home-assistant/home-assistant.io/source/_integrations/nest.markdown

 - `device_id`: The Home Assistant device identifier for the camera
 - `nest_event_id`: is an opaque identifier that identifies the event.
-- `attachment`: May be present if the device supports snapshots or clips and depends on the capabilities of the device.
-This is a URL where media from the media source can be fetched.
+- `attachment`: May be present if the device supports snapshots or clips and depends on the device's capabilities.
+This is a URL where media can be fetched from the media source.
 - `zones`: Zones triggering the event if available.
 Zones are configured in the Google Home App, though not supported by all cameras.
 Events in the area outside of a named zone will be an empty zone name.

 {% enddetails %}